konnco/laravel-imagecast/README.md

 ## Usage

-Just casting the `Image` class into image field attribute
+Easy! just apply the `Image` into the image type attribute, example :

 ```php
 protected $casts = [